Materials-Consortia/OPTIMADE/optimade.md

   the species are found in the `species` property.
 * Requirements:
   * This property is required.
-  * It must be a list of strings.
-It must have length equal to the number of sites in the structure (first dimension of the `cartesian_site_positions` list).
+  * It MUST be a list of strings.
+It MUST have length equal to the number of sites in the structure (first dimension of the `cartesian_site_positions` list).
-  * Each string must be a
+  * Each string MUST be a
     valid key of the dictionary specified by the `species` property.
 * Note:
   - each site can only be associated to a single species.